Disappearance of Genette Tate: Disappearance

-Tate disappeared while delivering newspapers shortly after 3:30 p.m.
-(BST) on Saturday 19 August 1978.
-At approximately 3:28 p.m., two schoolfriends saw Tate walking along Withen Lane, pushing her bicycle.
+Tate disappeared while delivering newspapers shortly after 3:30 pm (BST) on Saturday 19 August 1978.
+At approximately 3:28 pm, two schoolfriends saw Tate walking along Withen Lane, pushing her bicycle.
 Tate had delivered fourteen newspapers by this point, and conversed briefly with her friends as they ascended the lane.
 At the top of the hill, Tate mounted her bicycle and rode ahead as her friends paused to read an article in the newspaper they had been given.
 She would not typically have performed this newspaper round, and had agreed to do the job for one week as the paper boy who normally did the round was on holiday.
 Tate was wearing a white cotton T-shirt with her name embroidered in red letters on the left shoulder, light brown trousers, and white plimsolls.

 Seven minutes later, the two girls discovered Tate's bicycle lying in the middle of the road.
 Several newspapers she had been scheduled to deliver were scattered across the tarmac.

 Approximately 25 minutes after the discovery, Tate's parents returned to Barton Farm Cottage from a shopping trip to Exeter.
 The girls had Tate's bicycle with them, and asked if she was at home.
 When Tate's father said that his daughter was not at home, he and her mother, assisted by several friends and neighbours, began a search around Within Road for Tate.
-At 5 p.m., John Tate reported his daughter missing to Devon and Cornwall Police.
+At 5 pm, John Tate reported his daughter missing to Devon and Cornwall Police.